Joomla | WordPress | Drupal | Prestashop | Magento | Moodle | phpBB

 <?xml version="1.0" encoding="UTF-8"?> <unite scripting="02_angie"> <s3> <accesskey>ABCDEF</accesskey> <secretkey>123456</secretkey> <signature>v4</signature> <bucket>mybucket</bucket> <region>eu-central-1</region> <ssl>1</ssl> <filename>path/to/site-backup.jpa</filename> </s3> <siteInfo> <package from="s3"></package> <deletePackage>0</deletePackage> <localLog>test.log</localLog> <emailSysop>0</emailSysop> <name>Restored with Akeeba Unite</name> <email>email@example.com</email> <absolutepath>C:\xampp\htdocs\akeeba_unite_output\3demo-amazons3</absolutepath> <adminID>79</adminID> <adminUser>admin</adminUser> <adminEmail>firstname.lastname@example.org</adminEmail> <adminPassword><![CDATA[admin]]></adminPassword> <force_ssl>0</force_ssl> <removephpini>1</removephpini> <removehtpasswd>1</removehtpasswd> <replacehtaccess>1</replacehtaccess> </siteInfo> <databaseInfo> <database name="site"> <changecollation>0</changecollation> <dbdriver>mysqli</dbdriver> <dbhost>localhost</dbhost> <dbuser>root</dbuser> <dbpass></dbpass> <dbname>3demo</dbname> <dbprefix>test_</dbprefix> <existing>drop</existing> <foreignkey>1</foreignkey> <noautovalue>1</noautovalue> <replace>0</replace> <utf8db>0</utf8db> <utf8tables>0</utf8tables> <utf8mb4>0</utf8mb4> </database> </databaseInfo> </unite>

-When I discovered Akeeba UNiTE this summer, the restoration directly from Amazon S3 was already present, but only with signature v2.
+When I discovered Akeeba UNiTE, the restoration directly from Amazon S3 was already present, but only with signature v2.
 Therefore, the tool would not be able to access my backups, which are stored in EU (Frankfurt) and use v4.

 Following an exchange with Nicholas, again he upgraded UNiTE and amended the Documentation to integrate Amazon S3 v4 !